vic-lin-accton/RSD-Redfish/PSME/PSME_REDFISH_API/README.md

         "Protocol": "Redfish"
         }

-      - Response : 204 NO_CONTENT
+        - Response : 201 CREATED

    Add a subscription about ResourceRemoved